 - Stay over at a friend’s place for a few days and revel in the newness of things

 This will give you a fun project as well as a much-needed change.
-We just want you to introduce some sort of novelty in your routine.
-For this is a great tip on how to stop being obsessed with someone.
+We just want you to introduce some sort of novelty in your routine, for this is a great tip on how to stop being obsessed with someone.

-11. Think rationally to stop being obsessed with someone you like
+11. Think rationally to get over someone who doesn’t like you back

+And only you can fix this obsession by rationally breaking down the situation.
 Nandita says, “Your logical thinking gets distorted when you’re in an obsessive cycle.
 So strive to regain that rationality.
 Be concerned with practical matters and questions.
 Ask yourself how sustainable this is.
 Is this particular person interested in you?
 What kind of a person are they?
 Is your life going for a toss in this process?
 What is going to come out of it?”

 - Being obsessed with someone usually has its roots in a person’s attachment style and childhood experiences.
 Fear of abandonment, personality disorders, and other mental health conditions can be other causes

-- A few signs of obsession include stalking the object of admiration, making attempts to communicate with them, feeling jealous, and trying to control them
+- A few signs of obsession include stalking the object of admiration, making constant attempts to communicate with them, feeling jealous, and trying to control them

 - Rely on your friends and maintain distance from your object of admiration if you want to stop being obsessed with someone

 When you’re in love, you want the best for that person.
 You want to see them happy even if it means that you won’t be a part of their life.
 On the other hand, being obsessed with someone makes you jealous and possessive.
 You want them only for yourself.
-You don’t care about what they want or who they like.
+You don’t care about what they want or whom they like.

 It is a possibility.
-There’s a condition called Obsessive Love Disorder in which you are obsessed with the person you love.
+There’s a condition called Obsessive Love Disorder (OLD) in which you are obsessed with the person you love.
 You want to protect them and control their lives to the point of obsession.
 You begin to treat them like an object that has no feelings or freedom.

 No. Being in love and being obsessed with someone are not the same things.
 When you’re in love, you trust your partner and give them the space and freedom to live their own life.
-But, when you’re obsessed with someone, you try to control them and want them only for yourself.
+But when you’re obsessed with someone, you try to control them and want them only for yourself.
 You only care about what you want, not their feelings or choices.

-Mostly, no. Obsession cannot turn into love because the latter puts the happiness of the other person above your own while the former is only bothered about their own desires.
+Mostly, no. Obsession cannot turn into love because the latter puts the happiness of the other person above their own, while the former is only bothered about their own desires.
 When you’re obsessed with someone, you might feel you’re in love with them, but that’s usually not the case.
 You can be obsessed with someone you love, but an obsession turning into love is usually not a possibility.